 One thing I can honestly say that I did not like in Israel is the security at the airport.
 You can read the last blog I wrote to see what happened to me.

-Soon you can get even more helpful hints by watching the travel video I am making for Israel.
-In the meantime, you can read what all I did there in my blog posts below.
+You can get even more helpful hints by watching the travel video I made for Israel.
+Also, you can read what all I did there in my blog posts below the video.